bagushermawan/kp/README.md

 php artisan db:seed
 ```

-Or if your database is fresh and you haven't done any work yet, then it's safe to call the commands in a single line:
+Or if your database is FRESH and you haven't done any work yet, then it's safe to call the commands in a single line:
 ```shell
 php artisan migrate:refresh --seed
 ```